 - Determine your eligibility to become a US citizen

 - Prepare Form N-400, Application for Naturalization

 - Go to the biometrics appointment, if applicable

 - Complete the interview, including the English and civics requirements

 - Receive a decision from USCIS on your Form N-400, Application for Naturalization

 - Receive a notice to take the oath of allegiance

 - Take the oath of allegiance to the United States

 - Understand your rights and responsibilities as a US citizen.

-The US naturalization process is complex, requiring understanding of the eligibility criteria and the steps to follow to progress your application in accordance with the rules.
+The US naturalization process is complex, requiring an understanding of the eligibility criteria and the steps to follow to progress your application in accordance with the rules.